hetalang/heta-specifications/compilation.md

     The errors which happen at the stage will be of types: `FileSystemError`, `ParsingError`.

-1. **Modules integration.** Collection of modules are combined into a single structure **queue** which is sequence of queries for platform storage based on [Actions](actions).
-The modules must not have circular references.
+1. **Files integration.** Collection of heta files are combined into a single structure **queue** which is sequence of queries for platform storage based on [include](include).
+The include must not have circular references.

     The errors which happen at the stage will be of type `ModuleError`.